celoyd/potato/docs/quickstart.md

 And that’s the pansharpening demo.
 To familiarize yourself with the process a little more, you might try it on other images from the Maxar Open Data Program, and you might try postprocessing the outputs a little further (with some gamma, for example).

-Because the (full) pansharpened image is a geotiff, it can be reprojected, matched to other geotiffs , overlaid on a map, and so forth.

 ## Training quickstart

 Training itself is done with `train.py`, but setting up the data for it to use is a relatively involved process, called chipping, which takes up most of this tutorial.

 We will use [`aws-cli`](https://github.com/aws/aws-cli).
-In principle it’s all possible using the HTTPS API endpoints, but `aws s3 sync` is so handy.
+In principle it’s all possible using the HTTPS API endpoints, but `aws s3 sync` makes things simpler.

 ### Source data and directory setup